duke-malaria-collaboratory/bistro_pipeline/README.md

 The pipline executes the following steps:
 1. If no human population allele frequencies are provided, calculates these frequencies from the human STR profiles.
 1. Removes STR profiles from the human database that occur more than once (likely twins).
-These are not used to identify mosquito-human pairs because matches with these people cannot be resolved.
+These are not used to identify bloodmeal-human pairs because matches with these people cannot be resolved.
-1. Estimates the number of contributors (NOC) for each mosquito based on the maximum number of distinct alleles identified at a given locus: ceiling(max(number of alleles)/2).
+1. Estimates the number of contributors (NOC) for each bloodmeal based on the maximum number of distinct alleles identified at a given locus: ceiling(max(number of alleles)/2).
 This is the minimum NOC.
-1. Calculates log10 likelihood ratios (log10LRs) for each mosquito-human pair using the `contLikSearch` function from `euroformix`.
+1. Calculates log10 likelihood ratios (log10LRs) for each bloodmeal-human pair using the `contLikSearch` function from `euroformix`.
 Degradation is modeled, but forward and backward stutter are not.
-The numerator of the log10LR is the likelihood that the person was bitten by the mosquito and the denominator is the likelihood that someone else was bitten by the mosquito.
+The numerator of the log10LR is the likelihood that the person was bitten by the bloodmeal and the denominator is the likelihood that someone else was bitten by the bloodmeal.
-1. Uses the log10LRs and estimated NOCs to identify likely human contributors for each mosquito.
+1. Uses the log10LRs and estimated NOCs to identify likely human contributors for each bloodmeal.

 The core of the pipeline is the [`contLikSearch()`](https://github.com/oyvble/euroformix/blob/master/R/contLikSearch.R) function from the `euroformix` package.
 Here is more information about euroformix:
 - Manuscript: [EuroForMix: An open source software based on a continuous model to evaluate STR DNA profiles from a mixture of contributors with artefacts](https://pubmed.ncbi.nlm.nih.gov/26720812/)